Supreme Court pick meets with Dems as GOP applies pressure

 "Tell Democrats the election is over, the people decided," the ad says.

 The conservative group Judicial Crisis Network has pledged to spend $10 million to help confirm Gorsuch, and has already released $2 million in ads in Tester's home state of Montana, Donnelly's home state of Indiana, and also Missouri and North Dakota, additional states where Trump won and Senate Democrats are running for re-election.
+They are also running ads in Colorado, Gorsuch's home state.

 One of the group's ads features Jane Nitze, a former Obama administration lawyer who also clerked for Gorsuch.